nahidn228/Dream-XI-React-SPA/README.md

 ## 📋 Detailed Requirements

 ### Navbar
-- Displays user coins starting at 0, with the ability to add coins via the banner.
+- Displays user coins starting at 0, with the ability to add coins via the banner button called "Claim free credit".

 ### Banner
 - Interactive button that adds coins to the user's budget for player purchases.